 JNF is Making a Difference in the Lives of Countless Israelis

-You can bring some light to vulnerable Holocaust survivors or help restore the arson-dammaged Plugot forest with “bee puller” trees to attract more of these vital insects to the ecosystem.
+By supporting the Annual Campaign, you will help Holocaust survivors cope during their golden years; aid in restoring the Plugot forest with “bee puller” trees to attract these vital insects to the ecosystem.